-Dexter is a three year old retriever, who we have owned since he was 8 weeks old.
+Dexter is a retriever, who we have owned since he was 8 weeks old.
 He was introduced to our home with a view to training him to assist my autistic son.
 Having a friend, who asks nothing of you, other than cuddles and belly rubs, has been invaluable to my son, and his meltdowns and anxiety have decreased dramatically.
 It is hoped that once Dexter has completed his training, he will be able to assist my son in accessing situations that others take for granted, such as using public transport, or going shopping.

 Since joining Helpful Hounds’ Owner Training Programme, Dexter is learning new skills, under their guidance, and has become a bit of a local celebrity.
 Their support has been constant, and they are always available to offer support and advice.